bozho/console/README.md

         + added
         * fixed

-Changes in 1.09.0 beta 3 (6 Nov 2013)
+Changes in 1.09.0 beta 6 (22 Nov 2013)

         !
 Title options are more consistent.
+        !
+Activate Console (global) hotkey minimizes the application if active.
+        !
+Quake like: activates the previous application when hiding.
+        !
+Buffer rows limit increased to 32766.
         + Focus follows mouse.
         + New actions in "File" menu:
           "Close All Tabs BUT This"
           "Close All Tabs to the Left"
           "Close All Tabs to the Right"
         + Right click on tabs: selects the tab and displays a popup menu.
-        + New cusrsor that mimics the Windows console's one.
+        + New cursor that mimics the Windows console's one.
         + Can specify an initial application window size (in pixels).
         + Can save the application window size (in pixels) on exit.
+        + Allow multiple instances (or single instance).
+        + Blinking XTerm Cursor.
+        + Support of drag and drop in settings.
+        + Can hide icons in tabs bar.
         * Fix problem with dead chars sent to multiple consoles.
+        * Fix icon extraction with negative index.
+        * Fix a visual bug when caption and resize are removed.
+        * Transmit the current working directory when application instance is reused.
+        * Maximized application was retored at wrong position.

 Changes in 1.08.0 (28 Sep 2013)

         !
-Prettier split bar (aero only)
+Prettier split bar (aero only).
         + Displays intensified colors in bold.
         + Displays intensified colors in italic.
         + User can configure an extra width added to the fixed width of the font.